JanuarySnow/TempusVR/README.md

 Community shaders can make areas show bright light and colors for a while after an area loads

+Some distant lods for fallen tree logs are purple, cant work out why, not a huge priority for a testing build

+It boots, it dosnt crash anymore when travelling around and doing various things, beyond that ive not tested it much, I would like more testing and issues to be logged on this github

 optionals:

 Opencomposite is turned on by default